 Steel was created Louise Simonson and Jon Bogdanove as one of the four contenders for the Superman title during the Reign of the Supermen storyline.
 (The third chapter of the death of Superman saga in the 90s).
-Inspired not only in the Superman mythos but with elements of american folkclore (the John Henry legend), Steel became a permanent presence in the Superman titles since his debut.
+Inspired not only in the Superman mythos but with elements of American folklore (the John Henry legend), Steel became a permanent presence in the Superman titles since his debut.

 Modern Age: New Earth

 As Steel, he crusaded to dismantle AmerTek's weapons programs, including the destruction of every last production model of the BG-60 " Toastmaster", the deadly assault rifle he had designed.
-Steel is a proud partnr of Superman.
+Steel is a proud partner of Superman.
 Irons even helped Superman rebuild his Fortress of Solitude and gave it a computer linkage to Irons' headquarters, called "The Steelworks", an abandoned arms factory in Suicide Slums.
 After the Death of Superman by Doomsday, Steel took his place, soaring over Metropolis in high-tech armor and smashing crime with a sledgehammer.

 In Superman's absence, or if the Man of Steel needs assistance, Steel often coordinates and leads "Team Superman", a cadre of S-shield-wearing heroes including himself, Supergirl and Superboy.
 Steel provided this Super-Squad with stealthy combat-garb meant to protect them from the necrotic touch of Kancer as they aided Superman in battle with General Zod and the armies of Pokolistan.

 John Henry Irons has debuted his new armor which is a cybernetic looking suit rather than the classic metallic look.
 The armor does not have a head piece, but a cybernetic lens to look through.
-More recently and as consecuence of his fight against a toxic Doomsday, Steel added a film of liquid steel to protect his body from further damage.
+More recently and as consequence of his fight against a toxic Doomsday, Steel added a film of liquid steel to protect his body from further damage.

 As of DC Rebirth, Steel has donned an armor similar to his New Earth Armor, using it to fight crime in Metropolis alongside his niece Natasha Irons and his girlfriend Lana Lang.

 Major Story Arcs